 Figure 25.
-Implementation Scheme for Road Curvature Decomposition
+Implementation Scheme for Road Curvature Decomposition.

-Because the system does not rely on local ad hoc determination of lane boundaries, and does not utilize machine vision or de facto external tracking systems, the system is well-positioned to provide guidance system for autonomous vehicles even in adverse weather conditions, poor visibility, and even for temporary road or lane closures.
+Because the system does not rely on local ad hoc determination of lane boundaries and does not utilize machine vision or de facto external tracking systems, the system is well-positioned to provide guidance system for autonomous vehicles even in adverse weather conditions, poor visibility, and even for temporary road or lane closures.
 The dynamic road network relay to autonomous vehicles may allow for alternative route selection in the event of congestion or crash events, and external guidance information such as tire-pavement friction reductions reported by other vehicles or estimated from weather reports may also be broadcast to the vehicle in targeted geospatial areas.
 As such, this technique for vehicle guidance systems could be complimentary to existing lane keeping and ADAS systems for crash avoidance or mitigation.

 Research is ongoing at the University of Nebraska-Lincoln confirm the accuracy of this technique and the applicability to autonomous vehicle guidance systems.
 More research including empirical testing and simulation are recommended to integrate the MDC method into a broader vehicle guidance paradigm.